Larry Yaeger's

 On a related note, I've also prepared a list of relatively recent science fiction literature that I am particularly fond of.
 It originally was intended just for a few friends, but it may be of interest to others looking for a good read, filled with interesting ideas.

-Since September 2012 I have been employed at Google, doing machine learning and applying information theory to predictive modeling.
+I retired in August 2018, after spending six years at Google, doing machine learning and applying information theory to predictive modeling.
 From August 2004 to September 2012 I was a faculty member at Indiana University in the School of Informatics in the Complex Systems Group.
 I continued working with Apple Computer one day/week for about a year and a half, overlapping my university work, but in February 2006 I finally ended my relationship with Apple, after something like 19 years.
 My time in academia focused on my Artificial Life research and, of course, teaching responsibilities.
 I taught one semester of "Introduction to Informatics", but mostly concentrated on my "Artificial Life as an approach to Artificial Intelligence" class for grad students and seniors and my "Introduction to Programming" class for sophomores.
 I enjoyed both.
+Prior to Apple I wrote computer graphics software for Digital Productions from 1982 to 1987.
+And started my career in Aerospace Engineering at Grumman Aerospace ('72-'77), Rocketdyne ('77-'79), and Poseidon Research ('79-82).

-I don't expect to put much time or energy into it, but in order to have a place to write arbitrary prose on any subject and, initially, to document a particular technical problem with certain drive docks, I have created a blog at yaygrrrr.blogspot.com.
+I don't expect to put much time or energy into it, but in order to have a place to write arbitrary prose on any subject and, initially, to document a particular technical problem with certain drive docks, I created a blog at yaygrrrr.blogspot.com.
+I'm particularly fond of "Infinite != All", "It's orthogonal, dammit!", and "I'm determined it's deterministic (maybe)".

 email: _lsy_(at)_pobox_(dot)_com_ (remove underscores and make the obvious substitutions for "(at)" and "(dot)")